Cosmo-Tech/cosmotech-api/README.md

 ### Static Code Analysis

-[Detekt](https://detekt.github.io/detekt/) helps identity code smells in Kotlin code.
+[Detekt](https://detekt.github.io/detekt/) helps identify code smells in Kotlin code.
 And [KubeLinter](https://github.com/stackrox/kube-linter) does the same in Kubernetes YAML resources and Helm Charts.

 Reports are then uploaded to GitHub Code Scanning, under the Security tab of the repo : https://github.com/Cosmo-Tech/cosmotech-api/security/code-scanning